 I once dropped a small amount of soap batter on a chrome electronic device.
 The spot where it landed was forever stained from the lye in the soap!

 Glass is also unsafe because of the high temperatures you are working with.
-Even tempered glass or Pyrex should not be used!
+Even tempered glass or Pyrex should not be used.
 They should only be used for baking purposes.
 A lye reaction can reach very high temperatures.
 And shattered glass on top of spilt lye is a huge semi-dangerous mess.
 Lye is incredibly corrosive, and it’s still corrosive when you first saponify your oils.

 When choosing equipment, opt for BPA-free plastic, heat proof silicone, and stainless steel.

-Here are the most important soap making essentials for your kit
+Important soap making essentials for your kit

 Food Thermometer (It’s best to have 2 – 1 for oil, one for lye)